Should I Bring a Hostess Gift?

-A gift for your host or hostess is a lovely way to thank them for their hospitality and is always appreciated.
+A gift is a lovely way to thank your host for their hospitality.

 Wine, flowers, specialty food items, and small items for the house all make good hostess gifts.
 Flowers are terrific too, but if you want to go beyond Etiquette 101, bring them in a simple vase (a Mason jar is fine).
 You could also offer to put them in water yourself when you arrive so your host doesn’t have to arrange them.
 If you bring wine, don’t expect your host to serve it that evening- the wines may have already been chosen for the meal.
 And don’t bring food for the meal unless you’ve been asked to.
 Otherwise you risk putting your host on the spot and upsetting the menu.
 Here are a few tips on what to bring when: